sirupsen/napkin-math/README.md

 can help this project by adding new suites and filling out the blanks.

 **Note:** The active benchmark path today is Criterion.rs in `benches/`.
-`src/main.rs` is the older ad hoc harness with many more experiments, but it is not the default README refresh path.
-The current SSD rows were refreshed from that older harness with `NAPKIN_BENCH_FILE` pointed at a RAID0 local-SSD mount.
+`src/main.rs` is still the older ad hoc harness and remains the source of truth for the benches that have not been fully migrated and revalidated yet.
+The current Criterion suite now includes `memory_read`, `memory_random`, `hash`, `syscall`, `sort`, `serialization`, `compression`, and `compressed_memory_read`.
+The current SSD rows were refreshed from the older harness with `NAPKIN_BENCH_FILE` pointed at a RAID0 local-SSD mount.
 The `compressed_memory_read` Criterion bench is a BitPacker integer-unpack microbenchmark; it should not be used to rewrite the generic `[11]` compression/decompression rows above.
+The new `serialization` and `compression` Criterion groups are workload-specific and are not yet wired into the generic README rows above.
 `memory_read` now emits explicit `No SIMD` and `SIMD` variants in Criterion, but the README intentionally collapses them to one single-thread row and one threaded row for memorability.